replit/upm/README.md

 You can use [Docker](https://www.docker.com/) to avoid needing to install the package managers that UPM drives.
-To do this, run `make docker`.
+To do this, run `make dev`.
 This will build an image and launch a shell inside the container with the UPM source directory on your computer synced with the filesystem inside the container.
 The same Makefile targets are available, and UPM is added to the `$PATH` automatically.
 You only need to restart the shell if you edit the Dockerfile or the scripts used by the Dockerfile.

-To build a Docker image which has only the UPM binary, for embedding in other images, run `make image`.
-The image will be tagged as `upm:latest`.
+To build a Docker image which has only the UPM binary, for embedding in other images, run `make light`.
+The image will be tagged as `upm:light`.
+Alternatively, to build a Docker image which has the binary and all the package managers, but not the UPM source code, run `make full`.
+The image will be tagged as `upm:full`.

 ## Command-line interface